 Buddha bowls are everywhere these days -- and with good reason!
 They are healthy and always delicious.
 I love these bowls and go through entire phases where Buddha bowls are pretty much all I eat.

 You might be asking, what exactly is a Buddha bowl?
 Honestly, the definition depends on the cook.
 Buddha bowls have no set rules.
 However, generally, a true Buddha bowl is filled with plant-based ingredients comprised of grains, veggies, nuts, dried fruit, and dressing.

 If you're looking to make this a meal, I recommend making one of my favorite bread recipes, easy yeast bread.
-With all the calories you saved, I won't tell anyone if you want to top this meal off with a mint chocolate lava cake and make it a date night.
+With all the calories you saved, I won't tell anyone if you want to top this meal off with my vegan strawberry cake and make it a date night.

 I am writing this towards the end of January and root veggies match the season.
 Root vegetables are hearty, bursting full of flavor, and deeply satisfying on cold winter days.
 Below is a quick rundown of the vegetables I used to make this recipe.
 Feel free to swap out the ingredients with what is stocked in your pantry or currently available at your store.
 That's the nice thing about Buddha bowls, they are very flexible and forgiving.